Drawing Animation Engine

 Draw Your Character (The Guidelines)

-Use plain white paper without lines (notebook lines confuse the AI).
-Draw arms and legs away from the body (A-Pose or T-Pose).
-Make sure limbs are connected to the body.
-Use a dark pen or marker for good contrast.
+The AI is smart, but it needs a clean input.
+Microscope Detail: White Paper: Use plain white paper without lines (notebook lines confuse the AI).
+No Overlap: Draw the arms and legs away from the body (A-Pose or T-Pose).
+If the arm is across the chest, the AI can't separate them.
+Closed Shapes: Make sure the limbs are connected to the body.
+Floating heads might get left behind.
+Contrast: Use a dark pen or marker.
+Light pencil might not scan well.

 Upload and Crop

 Take a photo with your phone.
-Ensure the shadow of your phone isn't blocking the drawing.
+Microscope Detail: Lighting: Ensure the shadow of your phone isn't blocking the drawing.
 Even lighting is key.
-Use the built-in crop tool to frame just the character, removing the table or carpet from the shot.
+Crop: Use the built-in crop tool to frame just the character, removing the table or carpet from the shot.

 Verify the Joints (The Rig Check)

 The AI will guess where the bones are.
-You will see blue dots over your drawing.
-Drag the eye dots to the eyes (this ensures the head stays upright).
-If the AI put the knee backwards, drag the dot to the correct spot.
+Microscope Detail: You will see blue dots over your drawing.
+Eyes: Drag the eye dots to the eyes (this ensures the head stays upright).
+Elbows/Knees: If the AI put the knee backwards, drag the dot to the correct spot.
+This manual override ensures perfect physics.

 Choose an Animation

-Make it move!
-Browse categories: "Dance," "Funny," "Walking," "Jumping," "Yoga."
-Click a thumbnail to instantly apply the motion.
-Try "Walking" to check feet grounding, or "Wave" to test the arms.
+Make it move.
+Microscope Detail: Categories: "Dance," "Funny," "Walking," "Jumping," "Yoga."
+Preview: Click a thumbnail to instantly apply the motion.
+Tip: Try the "Walking" animation to see if the feet are grounded properly.
+Try the "Wave" animation to test the arms.

 Export and Share